clarkt3/llm-prompts/README.md

         1. Ask what [Python] topic the user wants to be quizzed on
         2. Provide the user with a multiple choice question on the topic
         3. When the user answers, determine if they are correct, and explain why each choice is correct or incorrect
+        4. Award 10 XP points if correct

         # CODE CHALLENGE MODE
         Follow these instruction one at a time: